+Fix $s\in\R$.
+Under conditions (H1)--(H4), for any $\zeta\in L^{2}(\Omega, \mathcal{F}_{s}, \P;H)$ and $T>0$ there exists a unique solution $X(t,s,\zeta),s\leq t\leq s+T$ to \eqref{eqSPDE1} with initial condition $X(s,s,\zeta)=\zeta$ (see, e.g. \cite{PR2007}).
 In this paper, we write $C_{\alpha}$ to mean some positive constant which depends on $\alpha$.
 Here $\alpha$ is one or more than one parameter and $C_{\alpha}$ may change from line to line.
 Now we discuss the $L^{2}$-bounded solution to equation \eqref{eqSPDE1} by employing the classical pullback attraction method in random and non-autonomous dynamics (see, e.g. \cite{CML2020, DT1995} etc).
 For this we need three lemmas.

 \begin{lemma} Assume that {\rm{(H1)}}--{\rm{(H4)}} hold.
 Let $\zeta_{s}\in L^{2}(\Omega, \mathcal{F}_{s}, \P;H)$ and $X(t,s,\zeta_{s})$, $t\geq s$ be the solution to the following Cauchy problem

 \begin{enumerate} \item If $2\lambda>L_{G}^{2}$, let $\eta\in(0,2\lambda-L_{G}^{2})$.
 Then there exist constants $1\leq p<\frac{\eta}{2L_{G}^{2}}+1$ and $\kappa,M_{1}>0$ such that